This post may contain affiliate links. Please read our disclosure policy.

 For this scones recipe, I bumped up the sugar, used heavy cream instead of half & half, and added a dash of vanilla, and the result was decadently delicious!
 They are rich, thick and chewy and each bite has strawberries and a hint of lemon!
 The tops are crisp with a generous sprinkling of turbinado sugar.
 Perfection!

+Like my Chocolate Chip Scones Recipe, these have the perfect British scone texture.
 No dry, crumbly scones here.
 I am not okay with dry or puffy scones.
 These beauties are moist with a rich texture that matches the sublime flavor!

 Are you sold yet?